Prefabricated homes are not the draughty builder's office you're imagining, as these design-focused modular homes prove.

-The Yo no Ie House costs in the region of €140,000, but unfortunately it’s only available in Japan right now, although pre-Covid the brand was working on shipping it internationally, which may be delayed now.
+The Yo no Ie House costs in the region of €140,000, but unfortunately it’s only available in Japan right now, although pre-Covid the brand was working on shipping it internationally.

 If you’re looking for something a little less cabin-like and a little more, well, palatial, German brand Huf Haus has been making prefab homes since 1912, so you know they have the process down pat.

 All units come triple-glazed and heavily insulated with an air-source heat pump and underfloor heating.

 They also have a showroom in the UK so you can see some of their glass-focused timber-framed designs first-hand.

 The Scandinavian brand is known for its iconic steel wastepaper bin and free-standing kitchen units, but Vipp has also created a holiday rental with a difference.
 Dropped into the Danish woodland is the Vipp Shelter, a one-bed home that stretches to 55 square metres.

 While the design isn’t available to purchase at the minute, the pre-fabricated steel home is too stunning not to show you and it will give you an idea of what is achievable.

 If you want to test out prefab living you can rent it, it’s available for €1,000 for two nights for two adults.